Remote Viewing Program

 10 am PDT /1 pm EST

-Remote Viewing is an intuitive based practice that involves utilizing a set of approaches, methods, and theories for the purpose of gaining information not otherwise accessible about the physical world.
+Remote Viewing is an intuitive based practice that involves utilizing approaches, methods, and theories to gain information not otherwise accessible about the physical world.

-While remote viewing can be used to obtain information about people – the main focus is on obtaining information about locations, objects, activities, events, photographs, etc.
+While remote viewing can be used to obtain information about people – the main focus is getting information about locations, objects, activities, events, photographs, etc.

-It is especially helpful for finding lost objects, research projects, crime-solving, archeological-based inquires, and demonstrating-improving-practicing psi.
+It is beneficial for finding lost objects, research projects, crime-solving, archeological-based inquires, and demonstrating-improving-practicing psi.

 Debra Lynne Katz, with occasional special guest teachers, will ensure you gain a solid foundation in remote viewing.
-You will learn a variety of techniques, and core concepts and approaches borrowed from methodologies such as Controlled Remote Viewing, Extended Remote Viewing, Associative Remote Viewing, but blended into a unique approach developed by Debra, that allows for students to understand the history of other approaches, but enables them to get to the core of what will help them to achieve results as quickly, and inexpensively, as possible.
+You will learn a variety of techniques, and core concepts and approaches borrowed from methodologies such as Controlled Remote Viewing, Extended Remote Viewing, and Associative Remote Viewing but blended into a unique system developed by Debra that allows students to understand the history of other approaches, but enables them to get to the core of what will help them to achieve results as quickly, and inexpensively, as possible.